marabesi/marabesi.com/_drafts/2020-10-26-production-ready-microservices.md

 Microservices are a trend that is growing even more, recently I read the book "Production-Ready microservices" from Susan J. Fowler and it gave me insights on how to prepare or at least to have a guide go through when developing microservices.
-Besides a few chapters can be taken and applied to any application, for example the reliability section, which says about process and how to document them for other developers or other teams.
+Besides that, a few chapters can be taken and applied to any application, for example the reliability section, which says about process and how to document them for other developers, people on call or other teams.

 Here I summarize what I found interesting and what makes sense in my context as a developer.

 ## Microservices

-The splitting of a
-monolithic application into microservices is driven by scalability and efficiency concerns, but microservices introduce challenges of their own
+The splitting of a monolithic application into microservices is driven by scalability and efficiency concerns, but microservices introduce challenges of their own.

 A successful, scalable microservice ecosystem requires that a stable and sophisticated infrastructure be in place.
-In addition, the organizational structure of a company adopting microservices must be radically changed to support microservice architecture, and the team structures that spring from this can lead to siloing and sprawl.
+In addition, the organizational structure of a company adopting microservices must be radically changed to support microservice architecture, and the team structures that spring from this can lead to siloing and sprawl {% cite susan_fowler_microservices_16 --file 2020-10-26-production-ready-microservices %}.

+{% cite sam_newman_19 --file 2020-10-26-production-ready-microservices %} also
+argues that micrservices brings challenges, even more, he also mentions that taking the decision to go with microservices should be something that should be taken carefully.

 ## Production-Readiness